Sentencing factors

 There is a wide range of factors or circumstances that judges can consider when deciding a sentence.
 First, judges must decide which factors presented to the court are relevant and should be considered.
 Then they must decide how much weight to give to each one.
 Factors that are likely to make a sentence more severe are called ‘aggravating’ and factors likely to make a sentence less severe are called ‘mitigating’.
 The law says that some facts cannot be taken into account as a mitigating factor.
 This includes, for example, being drunk.
 See the law.

-Below are some of the main factors that a judge may consider.
+Below are some of the main features and factors that a judge may consider.
 The list gives general examples of types of issues – but is not a complete list.
 The examples are for background information and are not intended to show what sentences or disposals may be given in any particular case.
 Each disposal is a matter for the judge.

 Factors